-scuseme Cambridge is a free service where you can connect with local, trustworthy, recommended and reliable tradespeopleand home services in Cambridge and surrounding areas.
+scuseme Cambridge is a free service where you can find trusted, recommended and vetted tradespeopleand home services in Cambridge and surrounding areas.

 scuseme will save you time and make your life easier by connecting you with a vast range of locally recommended independent and trustworthy tradespeople in the Cambridge area.

 We meet every one of our traders in person.
 We get to know them and check the references and experience.
 Then only the traders who meet our standards of customer care and demonstrate a good record are invited to join us.
 We then share them with you.

 Furthermore, because we understand how important regular reviews are to you, we invite all our customers to share their experience and rate the traders after every job.